Music Therapy (Master of Music Therapy)Offered by: Music Department

 Slippery Rock University's Master of Music Therapy offers:

-- A 36 or 48 credit hour blended program with a two year rotating curriculum
+- A 36-48 credit hour program with a two-year rotating curriculum

-- A flexible and convenient blended format (interactive online classes and face-to-face intensives) ideal for working professionals and second career musicians
+- A flexible and convenient hybrid format (interactive synchronous and asynchronous online classes and face-to-face intensives either attended in-person or virtually) ideal for working professionals and second career musicians

-- Unique advanced music therapy training with a strong emphasis on multicultural, social justice, insight oriented, resource oriented approaches
+- Unique advanced music therapy training with a strong emphasis on culture, diversity, ethics, and social justice throughout the curriculum

 - Courses taught by distinguished internationally recognized faculty

-- A video-recording of three songs accompanied on piano and three songs accompanied on guitar.
+- A video-recording of three songs accompanied on piano, and three songs accompanied on guitar.
 On each instrument, there must be one song appropriate for children, one for adolescents or adults, and one for older adults.
-Video-recording may be submitted by sending a DVD to the Graduate Admissions Office or by Dropbox.com and emailed to firstname.lastname@example.org
+Video-recording may be submitted by YouTube links, Google Drive or dropbox.com and links emailed to firstname.lastname@example.org

-- Synchronous video interview with the MMT program director.
-Interviews will be scheduled after all other application materials have been filed.
+- A synchronous video interview with the MMT program director.
+Interviews will be scheduled after all other application materials have been filed

 - Official Transcripts- Undergraduate/Graduate (Official transcripts must be sent by institution via electronic transcript e-share to email@example.com or via mail- faxed copies will not be considered official)